sevensquad7/sevensquad7/README.md

 ### Hi there 👋

+- 🌱 I am currently learning and strengthening my knowledge as a developer
 <!--
 **zye7ert/zye7ert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.